luisblazquezm/gii-3-sockets/README.md

 ![Main Code](https://img.shields.io/badge/code-c-blue)

 # Description
-Project about the implementation of Berkeley sockets in the transport layer protocols TCP - UDP for the subject "Redes" in Computer Engineering Degree.
+Project about the implementation using C language of Berkeley sockets in the transport layer protocols TCP - UDP for the subject "Redes" in Computer Engineering Degree.

 ## Contributors ✨
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->